abbeyjanicek/WeekendChallenge3-ToDoApp/README.md

 CLIENT: JS:
 [x]  1.
-POST req to SERVER: function: send newTask to server
+POST req to SERVER: function: send newTask to server [-]  2.
+GET req to SERVER: function: get taskToDo array <------need to debug

 SERVER: JS:
-[?]
-1. POST res to CLIENT: return: newTask
+[x]  1.
+POST res to CLIENT: return: newTask
-[]  1.
-POST req to DB: newTask added to taskToDo array
+[-]  1.
+POST req to DB: newTask added to taskToDo array <------need to debug: not adding to array [-]  2.
+GET req to DB: get taskToDo array <------need to debug [-]  2.
+GET res to CLIENT: taskToDo array <-----need to debug

 DATABASE: MONGO:
-[]  1.
+[x]  1.
 POST res to SERVER: sendStatus(200)
+[-]  2.
+GET res to SERVER: send array <-----need to debug